Overview

 - The taxpayer received a taxable distribution from a Coverdell ESA, QTP, or ABLE account.

-- The contributions for the tax year to their traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceeded their maximum contribution limit, or they had a tax due from an excess contribution on line 17, 25, 33, 41, or 49 of their prior year Form 5329.
+- The taxpayer's contributions for the year to traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed their maximum contribution limit, or they had a tax due from an excess contribution on their prior year Form 5329 on line 17, 25, 33, 41, or 49.

-- They didn’t receive the minimum required distribution from their qualified retirement plan.
+- The taxpayer didn’t receive the minimum required distribution from their qualified retirement plan.
+This may be waivable for reasonable cause.

 Exceptions to the tax